About Us

 A woman smiling outdoors with a mountainous landscape and snowy peaks in the background, wearing a black Marmot jacket and sunglasses on her head.

-Our founder, Dr. Christine Ward-Paige, came from the renowned RAM Lab (Ransom Myers' lab), where students joked that “if he could, he would have stacked us {data analysts} floor to ceiling”—determined to analyse all the world’s data to document the state of our oceans and planet.
+Our founder, Dr. Christine Ward-Paige, came from the famous RAM Lab (Ransom Myers' lab), where students joked that “if he could, he would have stacked us {data analysts} floor to ceiling”—determined to analyse all the world’s data to document the state of our oceans and planet.

 A man with glasses and a beard wearing a red shirt standing outdoors near a green building with mountains and a body of water in the background during daytime.